raphael-khan/Data-Science-FIFA-dataset/README.md

 # Pandas_FIFA_Soccer

 The project aims to predict the most undervalued player.
-Downloads the data set from kaggele and uses Pandas lib.
+Downloads the data set from kaggele and leverages Pandas library for analysis.
-Value is determined by comparing the cuurent value vs cuurent wage.
+Value is determined by comparing the current value vs current wage.
 Results are plotted using Seaborn.

 Technologies Used:
-  * Kaggle
   * Pandas lib.
   * Seaborn lib.
-  * Bookeh lib.